howtographql/howtographql/content/frontend/react-apollo/3-mutations-creating-links.md

 Let's take close look again to understand what's going on:

-1. You first create the Javascript constant called `CREATE_LINK_MUTATION ` that stores the mutation.
+1. You first create the JavaScript constant called `CREATE_LINK_MUTATION ` that stores the mutation.
 2. Now you define the actual GraphQL mutation.
 It takes two arguments, `url` and `description`, that you'll have to provide when calling the mutation.
 3. Lastly, you're using the `graphql` container to combine the `CreateLink` component with the `CREATE_LINK_MUTATION `.
 The `name` that's specified refers to the name of the prop that's injected into `CreateLink`.
 This time, a function will be injected that's called `createLinkMutation` and that you can call and pass in the required arguments.